lducas/mBKZ/README.md

 The file `modlatred.py` contains our implementation of module-BKZ.

-The file `predictions.py` contains the prediction formulas from our paper.
+The file `predictions.py` contains the prediction formulae from our paper.

+The file `asympt_gain.py` contains our formula for the asymptotic relationship between mBKZ and BKZ blocksizes.